 Parents: Boston Terrier x Frenchie

-As cool and amazing as the French Bulldog is, the Frenchton is cooler.
-By crossbreeding the popular Frenchie with the equally stunning Boston Terrier, you get the lively and intelligent Frenchton.
+As cool and amazing as the French Bulldog is, the Frenchton is so much cooler.
+By crossbreeding the popular Frenchie with the equally stunning Boston Terrier, you’ll get the lively and intelligent Frenchton.
 They’re very popular hybrids and it’s easy to see why.

 The Frenchton has all the colors of a Boston Terrier, often coming in the signature black coat with white markings (or vice versa).
 However, the face will often resemble the French Bulldog slightly more, though it varies by dog.

 Both Boston Terriers and the Frenchie are a little stubborn by nature, so this Terrier mix will most likely be the same.
 That said, they can be a little difficult to train.
 Still, the Frenchton is truly an affectionate and loyal dog that’s perfect for every family.

 Parents: Jack Russell x Beagle

 The Jack-A-Bee is an odd combination that somehow works – and works great!
 This Jack Russell Terrier and Beagle hybrid combines two of the most iconic and popular dog breeds from the Terrier and Hound groups, respectively.

 The result is a friendly, calm, intelligent, and loyal Terrier mix.
 But it’s not all good.
 Sometimes they will be more on the independent side, even for a Terrier.
 However, their sweet-nature demeanor and positive vibe will make up for it.

 At first glance, these hybrids look like a Beagle with a different coat.
 But the Jack-A-Bee tends to take a body of the Jack Russell, while maintaining the face of a Beagle (including the ears).
 As a relatively new breed, their coat colors can vary quite a bit.

 RECOMMENDED: 30 Bizarre Beagle Mixes

 Parents: Boston Terrier x Pug

 Any hybrid crossbred with a Pug is almost guaranteed to be an awesome dog.
 The Bugg is no exception.
 The personalities of the Pug and Boston Terrier mesh together almost seamlessly, like peanut butter and jelly.
 There’s no better mix!